jhsware/isomorphic-schema/README.md

 })
 ```

-Note that invariants should only be checked if all the fields are passed in selectedFields.
+Note!
+Invariants should only evaluate if all the fields that are part of that test are passed in selectedFields.
 Both data and selectedFields are passed by the simpleSchema.validate method to the invariant validator function.

 ### Validation Constraints ####